VictorKoffed/Projekt-Android/README.md

 1. Translate app to english
 2. Fix  banner to Bean, Method och grinder with a fitting background
 4. Fix buttons and some text have the app brown color (DCC7AA)
+5. Maybe have the buttons att the bottom fill in with the color (DCC7AA)?

 ##  ToDo List